npruehs/ue4-rts/README.md

 #### Enabling Selection

 1. Bind the action Select (e.g. to left mouse button).
+1. Bind the action AddSelection (e.g. to Left Shift).
+1. Bind the action ToggleSelection (e.g. to Left Ctrl).
 1. Add SelectableComponents to everything selectable.
 1. Listen to the OnSelectionChanged event broadcasted by the RTSPlayerController.